willviles/ember-scrollmagic/README.md

 });
 ```

-### Components

-It is possible to use Ember ScrollMagic inside scrollable components such as overlays and modals.
-Documentation is not yet complete.

 ### Custom
 The `scrollMagic` service exposes some key functions to enable custom implementation of scroll controllers.
+You may like to implement this pattern when adding ScrollMagic to scrollable components such as overlays and modals.

 #### Adding, Updating & Destroying a controller